liflab/beepbeep-3-book/markdown/palettes/README.md

 ![A graphical representation of the `ForAll` processor.](ForAllFunctionSimple.png)

-We can identify in this drawing the quantified variable (in the grey box), as well as the `FunctionTree` that is used as the quantifier's function (made of the application of function `IsEven` on context variable *x*).
+In this diagram, the quantified variable (in the grey box), as well as the `FunctionTree` that is used as the quantifier's function (made of the application of function `IsEven` on context variable *x*) can be identified.
 In addition, note the consistency of the colour coding:

-- the quantifier accepts a collection (pink) of numbers (teal), represented by the polka dot pattern; it also returns a Boolean value (grey-blue)
+- The quantifier accepts a collection (pink) of numbers (teal), represented by the polka dot pattern; it also returns a Boolean value (grey-blue).
-- function `IsEven` accepts a number (teal) and returns a Boolean value (grey-blue).
+- Function `IsEven` accepts a number (teal) and returns a Boolean value (grey-blue).

 Quantifier `Exists` performs what is called the *dual* of the universal quantifier.
 It returns `true` when at least one call to the underlying function *f* returns `true`.
 In our example, replacing `ForAll` with `Exists` would check that at least one number in the input list is even.